Training structure

 - History of legal thought (15 h) Nour-Eddine BELABBAS

-3 lectures leading to an oral test:
+3 lectures with an oral test:

 - Economic analysis of law (15 h) Alain MARCIANO